 Because of this you will get vast views of the East River, Brooklyn Bridge and downtown Manhattan skyline.

 The downside however to the Manhattan Bridge walk is that you will always have a fence or barrier blocking your view.

 If you would like to take photographs like me though, that should not be an issue at all.
 You simply need to be a bit creative here and get your lens in the openings of the fence.

 You will also come across some points, where someone clearly broke a larger hole into the fence, giving you the chance to easily take pictures without getting your lens in the perfect spot.

-As you begin the walk across, the first view that you will see is essentially the entirety of the Brooklyn Bridge with the Empire Fulton Ferry Park down below and the Manhattan skyline out in the distance.
+As you begin the walk across, the first view that you will see is essentially the entirety of the Brooklyn Bridge with the Empire Fulton Ferry Park and Pebble Beach down below, and the Manhattan skyline out in the distance.

 Soon after that though, the pedestrian pathway will be coming to an end as you approach the Manhattan side entrance on Canal Street.
 Here you will find the Manhattan Bridge Arch and Colonnade area, one of the additions to the bridge after its construction.